Armada2508/Library/README.md

 This should hold all of the common robot code to be developed and used throughout the years for our projects.
 You should be updating the versions of GradleRIO and vendor dependencies at the same rate as projects so the versions always match.

-### Cloning a Repo with a submodule
+### Cloning a project with git submodules
-When running git clone on a repo with submodules pass the `--recurse-submodules` flag to git.
+When running git clone on a repo with submodules pass the `--recurse-submodules` flag to git. <br>
+`git clone URLTOREPO --recurse-submodules`
-## Adding to a project
+## Adding the library to a project
 **IMPORTANT** - Before adding the library to a project you should have basic knowledge of git, gradle and navigating around directories. <br>
 Make sure you're in the project's root directory in the terminal. <br>
 ![](imgs/topdirectory.png) <br>